- Dr. Susan Rose

 If I don’t manage to spread any other message through my sharing than this one, then I will feel that I have accomplished my goal.
 It is such a misunderstanding that we “accept” loss or “get through” it.
 We instead learn to carry our pain a little lighter as we walk alongside it.

-That is the primary purpose for this blog: to help me walk alongside the grief for the most amazing man that ever walked this earth.
+That is the primary purpose of this blog: to help me walk alongside the grief for the most amazing man that ever walked this earth.
 I am reminded of Ralph Waldo Emerson’s quote, “One of the most beautiful compensations of this life is that no man can sincerely try to help another without helping himself.”

 As a counselor educator, I began this blog to help other counselors.
-Yet, in the midst, I went through this life changing event.
-And, pain, just as any feeling, needs expression.
+Yet, in the midst, I went through this life-changing event.
+And pain, just as any feeling, needs expression.
 As Megan Devine so eloquently expresses, “the human mind naturally goes to creative expression; it’s the way we’re built.
 We are storytelling creatures.”
 It’s not that writing, or any creative activity, is healing in and of itself.
 I don’t believe by any stretch of the imagination that creating something out of grief makes it a “fair trade” or even that it will move me out of the fog at a faster rate.
 What I do believe is that writing it down will help me to make sense of the world, especially now when everything that’s happened seems to make no sense.

 So, I began with the very personal story that brought us to where we are.
 And, yes, I will always use the “royal” we.
 One does not partner with another for over 38 years without carrying that soul for all eternity.
 I continue to wear the “married ring” as my granddaughter affectionately termed it many years ago.
 I will be his wife forever.
 Death does not part us.
 It simply changes the relationship.
 Writing allows that connection to continue.
 The stories are a continuation of love.